 What is the Council on Aging?
 We are a department of the Town of Freetown and are responsible for providing services to all the residents age 60 and over.
 Our main focus is to help seniors and their families to understand the often complex issues that can result from the aging process.

 The C.O.A. staff is an incredible asset to our seniors.
 We also have over 40 volunteers who give of their time freely to help keep us running as efficiently as possible.
 They are kind and considerate and when you call there will be someone to listen.
 They will tell you about our services and programs.
 The C.O.A.
 Board works very hard in trying to ensure that our senior population is being taken care of and each and every person is made to feel special.

 The services provided here at the Council of Aging include help with Grant applications for income eligible seniors to have their home fixed for health and safety reasons that will enable them to remain in their homes longer, Fuel assistance applications for anyone, regardless of age and Brown Bag applications for income eligible seniors to receive a free bag of groceries per month.

 We may be the Council of Aging but we are here for anyone that needs help regardless of age.
 We have never turned anyone away; we turn them in the direction for them to receive help.

-Programs and Activities Card games, bingo, line dancing, exercise, podiatry clinic, seated massage, walking club, shuffleboard, horseshoes, watercolor classes, Senior Club, luncheons, birthday parties, cookouts, trips and more, including the Senior Profile Newsletter.
+Pitch/Card games, bingo, line dancing, exercise, podiatry clinic, seated massage, chair yoga, mat yoga, walking club, pool table, shuffleboard, horseshoes, watercolor classes, knitting & crocheting club, Senior Club, Kanakis Produce, muffins, tea time, luncheons, catered meals, birthday parties, cookouts, trips and more, including the Senior Profile Newsletter.